kimberlykreiss/2019-11-07-git-kim/README.md

 - `status`: see what is going on in the repo
 - `add`: put file(s) into staging area
 - `commit`: commit files from staging area
+- `diff`: see the changes that were made between different files. git diff --staged shows what's different after files are staged
+- git diff HEAD~2 (show the differences between current and two commits ago)
+- `checkout`: move your `HEAD` around
+- `HEAD`: where you are currently looking at in history
+- `log`: looking at all your previous messages
+	- `log --oneline`: get a one line representation of history

+# Remotes
+- `remote`: somewhere your git repo is stored (eg, Github) `origin`: the default you give your remote
+- `push`: sending local changes to remote
+- `pull`: receiving changes from remote

 # Notes